Women's Fitness Over 50

 Weight training for women over 50 at Strong Republic

-For decades, women were told cardio was king.
+Should women over 50 focus on weight training or cardio?
+It's one of the most common questions we hear at Strong Republic, and the answer might surprise you.
+For decades, women were told cardio was the answer to everything.
 Walk more.
 Do the elliptical.
 Take aerobics classes.
-And for general health, cardiovascular exercise does have benefits.
-But if you're a woman over 50 looking to lose weight, build strength, maintain bone density, and manage menopause symptoms — the research is clear: weight training wins.
+And cardiovascular exercise does have real benefits for heart health and mood.
+But if you're a woman over 50 looking to lose weight, build strength, maintain bone density, and manage the changes that come with menopause, the research is overwhelmingly clear: weight training wins.

 The Head-to-Head Comparison